How to use day-level diagnostics

 • switch to Energy if the day may exceed energy capacity

-• switch to Exposure or Backload when the terrain placement itself seems problematic
+• switch to Exposure or Backload when terrain placement is the likely issue

 • switch to Distance or Gain when you want a simpler structural explanation